kailask/AverageWeather/README.md

 # AverageWeather
 Average Weather aggregates data from multiple sources to improve accuracy.
 This clean and intuitive app provides daily predictions seven days into the future, and hourly forecasts five days ahead.
-The webservice for aggregating the data is contained in [Backend.](/Backend) The java files and xml are contained in src.
+The webservice for aggregating the data is contained in [Backend.](/Backend) The java files and xml are contained in [layout](/app/src/main/res/layout) and [src](/app/src/main/java/xyz/eleventhour/averageweather).
 </br>
 <div>
 <img src="Screenshots/1.png" width="30%">